-- Piloting Chemo@home, a new initiative that provides patients who, under regular drug regimens would have had to come into hospital regularly for monitoring, with alternative care options.
+- Piloting Chemo@home, which provides patients who, under regular drug regimens would have had to come into hospital regularly for monitoring, with alternative care options.

 - Exploring new ways to deliver treatment to patients, including couriered medicines accompanied by virtual support, as well as blood samples being taken in the community rather than in the hospital.

-- As part of our wider commitment to mind and body care we have introduced Consultant Connect.
-This new service provides clinician-to-clinician physical health advice and guidance to mental health inpatient clinicians via an app on a phone or tablet, or over the phone.
+- The introduction of Consultant Connect, which provides clinician-to-clinician physical health advice and guidance to mental health inpatient clinicians via an app on a phone or tablet, or over the phone.
 This service brings together clinicians in more than 80 specialties to provide support on, but not limited to, caring for COVID-19 patients.
 This service helps avoid unnecessary referrals to physical health settings and the moving of patients.

 Clinical teams across the partnership are also looking at how best to support the longer-term needs of patients who are recovering from COVID-19, for example those who have cognitive problems such as memory impairment.